ruliancruz/calendario-simples/README.md

 git clone https://github.com/ruliancruz/calendario-simples.git
 ```

-After that, all you need to do to run the application is starting Docker containers from application:
+After that, all you need to do to run the application is starting Docker containers:

 ```
 docker compose up --build